19 September 2011

 Long Story Short by Leslie Peppers is the artists' first Automated Book.
 It is a fairy tale parody of two lost children turned into very dry humor.
 It is complete with pages that turn and a synopsis on the back flap of the books dust cover.
 To read the automated book at vimeo click here.

 Coincidence or Fate? by Leslie Peppers is a true story about a chain of events in the author’s life.
 It begins in 1974, when she was a child, with a brush with death that her mother saves her from.
 From there the story unfolds over the next 29 years.
 It concludes during the 2003 SARS epidemic.
-It is a must read because it reveals an herbal tincture that can cure many respiratory illnesses, including pneumonia.
+It is a must read because it reveals an herbal tincture that has successfully treated many respiratory illnesses, including pneumonia.
 To read this automated book at vimeo click here.

 Fresh Hell by Leslie Peppers is inspired by true events in the life of Dorothy Parker.
 A friend was visiting her during the Hollywood Blacklist days and her name was on it.
 The phone rang and she said to the friend, "What fresh hell is this?"